Here’s how Chicago is preparing as possible National Guard deployment looms

 By Andy Rose, Taylor Romine, CNN

-(CNN) — After weeks of warnings Chicago could be the next US city to see National Guard troops rolling through its streets, local leaders are preparing – from the governor bracing for a court fight to parade planners girding for intimidation – even while it’s still not clear troops will even show up.
+(CNN) — After weeks of warnings Chicago could be the next US city to see National Guard troops rolling through its streets, local leaders are preparing – from the governor bracing for a court fight to parade planners postponing – even while it’s still not clear troops will show up.

 Officials in Illinois hear the National Guard will be in place by Friday and ready to act Saturday – in step with an expected immigration enforcement swell – but no one from the Trump administration has told the state of its plans, Democratic Gov. JB Pritzker said Wednesday.

-Meanwhile, there are “no immediate plans” to send soldiers to Chicago, Vice President JD Vance told reporters Wednesday after Trump the prior day called it “the worst and most dangerous city in the World, by far” following a violent Labor Day weekend and said the feds were “going in,” though without saying when.
+Meanwhile, there are “no immediate plans” to send soldiers to Chicago, Vice President JD Vance told reporters Wednesday after President Donald Trump the prior day called it “the worst and most dangerous city in the World, by far” following a violent Labor Day weekend and said the feds were “going in,” though without saying when.
+New Orleans is also being considered for potential deployment, adding confusion as to which city will see troops.

+“I don’t know if you can believe JD Vance, just like I don’t know if you can believe Donald Trump,” Pritzker said Thursday, responding to reporter questions at a news conference at a west suburban school in Berwyn.

-As local and state leaders denounce any surge of federalized troops, Pritzker told community leaders Wednesday he’ll do his best to “hold the line” as he and others try to figure out how to prevent or respond to US military in Chicago.
-Here’s some of what they’re doing:
+As local officials denounce any surge of federalized troops in another Democratic-led city – and prepare for what could be dramatic raids and disruptive protests – Pritzker told community leaders Wednesday he’ll do his best to “hold the line.”

+Here’s some of what he and others are doing to try to prevent or respond to US military in Chicago:

 State girds for legal fight